jtwilson0294/mario-world/readme.md

 selector other_selector: will select any contained children
 ```

-- Pseudo-classes
-  Style elements when they are in a certain state
+- Pseudo-classes style elements when they are in a certain state

 ```css
 :hover ;